dblock/kahneraja.github.io/_posts/2016-05-02-my-heart-break-around-music-friendship-work-and-love-can-be-dissecting-through-the-endless-act-of-drawing-composing-and-writing-code.md

 Once I've developed my theme I'm in a good position to apply texture and focus in a way that reflect my unique style.

-At it's heart I believe all music is a powerful form of social and intellectual manipulation.
-Amoung others I bow down to the evil genius of Mozart and Bach.
+At its heart I believe all music is a powerful form of social and intellectual manipulation.
+Among others I bow down to the evil genius of Mozart and Bach.

 ## Coding